hyperledger-labs/splice/cluster/README.md

 Network.
 Steps to do this are as follows:

 1. Request that a project be created by sending a mail to `help@digitalasset.com`.
-The project should be derived from an existing CN project, and given the organization "'no organization'."
-Rights to this project should also be granted to `team-canton-network@digitalasset.com`.
+    * The project should be derived from an existing CN project, and given the organization "'no organization'."
-2. Within the new project, create a Google Cloud Storage bucket named `da-cn-pulumi-${PROJECT_BASE}-stacks`, to be used as the Pulumi back end for the clusters in the project.
+    * Rights to this project should also be granted to `team-canton-network@digitalasset.com`.
+    * The team group should be granted (at minimum) the following IAM roles:
+      - Editor
+      - Project IAM Admin
+      - Secret Manager Admin (* optional: with IAM Admin, we can grant this to ourselves if needed)
+      - Compute Network Admin (* optional: with IAM Admin, we can grant this to ourselves if needed)
+      - Kubernetes Engine Admin (* optional: with IAM Admin, we can grant this to ourselves if needed)
-3. Create a `deployment` directory for a cluster in the new project.
+2. Create a `deployment` directory for a cluster in the new project.
 This directory can be populated with `.envrc` and `.envrc.vars` from another deployment directory, but environment specific configuration should be updated in `.envrc.var`.
 A few